Reading listTheories: guidance on theorisingCO:RE at LSEPublished: 09 Dec 2021

 Theorising - a guided reading list with key texts

-Setting out the aims of the newly established Media Theory journal, Dawes argues that the theorisation of ‘media’ needs to consider its different forms and boundaries, as well as the boundaries of ‘media theory’.
+Setting out the aims of the Media Theory journal, Dawes argues that the theorisation of ‘media’ needs to consider its different forms and boundaries, as well as the boundaries of ‘media theory’.

 This provides a brief introduction to social theory, its scope, key concerns and classical theorists.